 The Garcia River Casino provides hours and hours of adult entertainment.
 Enjoy all the latest slots, live entertainment, free karaoke, and benefits when you join the Players Club.
 Call to ask about Garcia River Stay and Play Special.

 The Garcia River Casino offers a "Stay and Play" Voucher to all Wharf Master's Inn Guests (21 or older).
-Be sure to ask the clerk when you arrive at the Inn.
+Be sure to ask the hotel receptionist when you arrive at the Inn.
 You will receive 20% Off at the River Grill Restaurant (located in the casino) and $10 in Slot Reward Play.
 The Garcia River Casino offers Gaming, Live Entertainment, the Riverside Grill Restaurant and much more.
 Check out their website at: www.thegarciarivercasino.com .